-Nicknamed the “pearl of Africa” by Sir Winston Churchill, Uganda’s landscape and people are the definition of beauty.
+Nicknamed the “pearl of Africa” by Sir Winston Churchill, Uganda has a colourful landscape of savannas, forests, giant lakes and snowy mountains.

 While the land boasts beautiful but fierce animals like lions, rhinos and elephants, its citizens are warm and quick to smile.

 Rescue and trauma-informed reintegration programs are making a difference in the lives of sexually exploited Ugandan children.

 In the past 50 years, Uganda has been shaken by civil war, losing 900,000 people.
 The aftershock of this tragedy can still be felt today as many families are broken and many children are poor, uneducated and vulnerable to human trafficking.

 About 10,000 children live on the streets in Uganda.
 Although illegal, many sell sexual services to simply survive – in exchange for water, food and shelter.

 I have encountered deep and sad stories of the girls who never wished to be in the sex industry but life pushed them to edge with no option to survive but rather to sell their bodies for sex in order to afford a meal for the day…otherwise, they would have starved to death.”